Ravi-Akagra/Boiling-Water-App/README.md

 In future, I might add "Watch Trailer" functionality.

 ### Comments
 Implemented comments using Firebase Firestore.
-Each movie is a collection, each comment being a document, which contains information like content, username, link to profile pic and time of comment.
+Each movie is a collection, each comment being a document, which contains information like content, username, link to profile pic and time of comment.The comments for each movie is sorted such that latest comment comes on top.
 Here's how Comments look
 >![comments1](https://user-images.githubusercontent.com/79597232/198895240-f2a6a50f-0c92-4041-87c5-fc7f442e8cc4.jpg)